 Expertise

-Tunnel Flood Risk Analysis
+Tunnel and Infrastructure Flood Risk Analysis

 Projected tunnel inflow volumes and flood extents across the MBTA rail rapid transit system under a 1-100 year coastal flood event with +0.79 m of SLR

 Tunnels and underground infrastructure in coastal regions can be quite vulnerable to flood events (as evidenced by the significant flooding and damage of the New York City subway system during Hurricane Sandy).
-Yet, there has been surprisingly little research or consulting work focused on understanding the current or future flood risks of tunnel systems.
+Yet, there has been surprisingly little academic research or consulting work focused on understanding the current or future flood risks of tunnel systems.
 Relying on principles of fluid mechanics and hydraulic design, I've assessed present and future coastal flood risk for the entire MBTA rail rapid transit network, including the interconnected underground portions of the system.
 Leveraging the latest coastal flood risk projections from Woods Hole Group, this flood risk assessment research demonstrates the high sensitivity of underground infrastructure to sea level rise.

-Climate Adaptation Valuation
+Flood Risk Reduction and Climate Adaptation Valuation

 Performance of a climate adaptation pathway under baseline and flexible implementation expressed via: a) Net Present Value (NPV) and b) Discounted Cumulative Losses (DCL) over time, given the implementation timelines presented in (c).